fairtracks/fairtracks_standard/README.md

     1. All changed files are committed together
     2. All secondary files have been recompiled with `make`

-    The checks are run before git commits or remote pushes is finalized.
+    The checks are run before git commits or remote pushes are finalized.

     It is especially important that the git hooks are installed before merging or rebasing is done, as the SHA256 signatures of the JSON files may then need to be recalculated (by `make`) on merged/rebased commits.
-To fix such issues (which will appear when trying a remote push) one will need to carry out an interactive rebase:
+To fix such issues (which will appear when trying to push to GitHub) one will need to carry out an interactive rebase:

     1. Start interactive rebase: `git rebase -i $FIRST_COMMIT^`, where `$FIRST_COMMIT` is the first commit that need editing (you can find this in the log